absoluteAquarian/elegant-engineers/01-functional-prototype/planning.md

 # Leaderboard Tracker
-This application allows the users to submit scores for a game to a database.
+This application allows the users to submit and track scores for a game to a database.
 ## Feature List
 * Required Features
   * TODO